Mental Health Medications

 Stimulants used to treat ADHD include:

 Note: In 2002, the FDA approved the non-stimulant medication atomoxetine for use as a treatment for ADHD.
-Two other non-stimulant antihypertensive medications, clonidine and guanfacine, are also approved for treatment of ADHD in children and adolescents.
+Two other non-stimulant antihypertensive medications, clonidine and guanfacine, are also approved for the treatment of ADHD in children and adolescents.
 One of these non-stimulant medications is often tried first in a young person with ADHD, and if the response is insufficient, then a stimulant is prescribed.

 Stimulants are also prescribed to treat other health conditions, including narcolepsy, and occasionally depression (especially in older or chronically medically ill people and in those who have not responded to other treatments).